Cappadocia, Turkey blew my mind. In the best way possible.

 For me, safety is number 1.

 I love my life, and I am not ready to die just yet.
-So I would rather have a company, like Royal Balloon, that choses not to fly on a day when it’s windy or uncertain and get a second chance the following day.
+So I would rather have a company, like Royal Balloon, that chooses not to fly on a day when it’s windy or uncertain and get a second chance the following day.
 Some companies will fly in unsafe conditions for profit.
 But for me, I was much happier to wait for a perfect, safe day, than to fly in potentially dangerous conditions.

 You can’t control the weather so it’s important to pack in a few days if you are planning to fly in Turkey.
 Besides, Cappadocia is awesome and deserves at least 3 full days.
 The good companies don’t charge you if it’s bad weather, and if they can’t fly, they’ll let you try again for free, so it’s no loss to you.
 The weather in Cappadocia is great for ballooning and they usually fly 300 days of the year.

 Is flying in a hot air balloon scary?
 Not at all!
 The balloon moves with the wind, so it doesn’t shake or move around that you can feel, it’s really interesting; it almost feels like you are still on the ground.
-I’m a scaredy cat when it comes to heights, and I get major motion sick, but the balloons don’t bother me at all, unless I have food poisoning.
+I’m a scaredy-cat when it comes to heights, and I get major motion sick, but the balloons don’t bother me at all, unless I have food poisoning.

 When I started researching companies in Cappadocia, I was astonished by how many there were to chose from.
 It’s definitely intimidating.
 Beginning with TripAdvisor and Lonely Planet, I narrowed the list down and eventually chose Royal Balloon after speaking with several companies.
 I can’t begin to stress how important it is to do your research first.
 For example, the company in Egypt, Sky Cruise, that had the accident last week, has had a history of accidents before.
 With 50 companies to chose from, why the hell would you fly with a one that has crashed a balloon before?